 When we did our untreated down versus non-treated down comparisons, there was a minimal amount of difference in water-resistance and drying times.
 In our testing, all of the synthetic fabrics were more water resistant and offered far quicker drying times, drying in about 20% of the time as treated hydrophobic down bags that we tested (during our complete soaking test).

-The Mountain Hardwear Hyperlamina Spark 35 is a super versatile bag; its spacious enough for car camping and shorter trips, but is light and compact enough for long range adventures.
+The Hyperlamina Spark 35 is a super versatile bag; it's spacious enough for car camping and shorter trips, and is also light and compact enough for long range adventures.
 It vents decently well, but is roomy enough in the shoulders to add extra layers on 30 F and below nights.